PuntitOwO/poodle/docs/other/architecture.md

 The `Widget` nodes are the nodes that represent the entities in the class.
 They can be of different types, such as `TextWidget`, `ImageWidget`, `AudioWidget`, `LineWidget` etc. Each `Widget` node is responsible for displaying the entity it represents and handling user interactions with it.

+As some `Widget` nodes may require custom resources, they receive a reference to the `ZIPReader` instance to load the resources from the `class.poodle` file.